 After the plane approached from Hong Kong’s direction, and gave us a fabulous areal tour of the expansive city that Guangzhou is, it touched down smoothly.
 We taxi’ed to the terminal.
 This in itself took quite some time and was my first clue as to its real expanse.

 As the thought of my limited time was gnawing at my nerves, I rushed out of the plane knocking women, children and the elderly out of my way as I went (not really, but in hind-sight, I should have).
-I raced down the corridor and I do believe I bounced along 3 or 4 travellators.
+I raced down the corridor and I do believe I bounced along at least 3 travelators.

 The queues progressed at an expectedly sluggish pace.
 My turn came eventually and after enduring awkwardly stark stares from the pretty immigration official, she stamped me in.
 Immediately behind her counter was the escalator leading into the luggage claim area.

 I rushed to the Customs gate and was pointed to a ledge littered with clearance forms.
-The one I had received on the plane in Chinese only and didn’t fill out for exactly that reason.
-I scratched amongst the remains of neat piles and eventually found an English one and promptly filled it out with information so obvious, I should have just guessed it on the Chinese form.
+The one I had received on the plane was in Chinese only, and didn’t fill out for exactly that reason.
+I scratched among the remains of neat piles and eventually found an English one and promptly filled it out with information so obvious, I should have just guessed it on the Chinese form.

 Needless to say, I missed my flight.
 Make sure you have substantial time to connect, I recommend at least 2 hours or more, regardless of what your travel agent might suggest.
-Oh, check-in is closed, no negotiation, 45 minutes prior to departure.
+Oh, check-in closes, no negotiation, 45 minutes prior to departure.